apache/ozone/hadoop-hdds/docs/content/interface/ReconApi.md

 * files (optional)

   A boolean with a default value of `false`.
-If set to `true`, compute disk usage for keys directly under the path.
+If set to `true`, computes disk usage for keys under the path.

 * replica (optional)

   A boolean with a default value of `false`.
-If set to `true`, compute disk usage with replicated size of keys.
+If set to `true`, computes disk usage with replicated size of keys.

 **Returns**